pippinbarr/cart253-2018/modules/core-javascript-objects/core-javascript-objects.md

 ---

-## Using the functions inside an object
+## (Advanced for now) Using the functions inside an object

-- If we have the circle variable with the object from the last slide then we can __call__ its functions using dot notation as well!
+- So if we have the circle variable with the object from the last slide then we can __call__ its functions using dot notation as well!

 ```javascript
 var circle = { ... };